-This comes equipped with a sensor that starts at dusk and can be set to four-hour or seven-hour intervals or plugged into a separate timer.
+It comes equipped with a sensor that starts at dusk and can be set to four-hour or seven-hour intervals or plugged into a separate timer.

 The device comes with a 5-foot power chord, so all you need to do is plug it in and turn it on.

-To work with your the times you want, you can also plug it into a separate lamp timer or another programmable electronic timer.
+To work with your the times you want, you can plug it into a separate lamp timer or another programmable electronic timer.

 The device can be mounted onto the wall and has an adjustable tilt for making sure you can get the positioning just right.

-A USB charging cable lets you keep it powered up, and you can also plug it into the wall with an AC adapter.
+A USB charging cable lets you keep it powered up, and you can plug it into the wall with an AC adapter.

-Like the previous product on the list, the dummy TV can be set to four hours after dusk or seven hours after sunset, though there is also the option always to have it on.
+Like the previous product on the list, the dummy TV can be set to four hours after dusk or seven hours after sunset, though there is the option always to have it on.

 The sensor isn't the most reliable all the time, though, so you may want to consider attaching it to a separate lamp timer instead.

-For our last recommendation, this product by Avantek is a small and highly capable unit able to mounted on the wall to get that perfect positioning.
+For our last recommendation, this product by Avantek is a small and capable unit able to mounted on the wall to get that perfect positioning.

 It can be set to intervals of four hours or seven hours and starts once it detects nightfall.

-While the wall-mounting, adjustable tilt, bright LEDs, built-in light sensor, and USB cable are not exclusive to just this light, each feature functions the best out of the items on this list.
+While the wall-mounting, adjustable tilt, bright LEDs, built-in light sensor, and USB cable are not exclusive to this light, each feature functions the best out of the items on this list.

 Using your real television can decrease its life expectancy, and your real TV, unless you have a smart home, can't be turned on when you're out of the house.